hackclub/hackclub/workshops/kuizzy/README.md

 ## Prerequisites

 Difficulty: Moderate

 This workshop requires a fairly good understanding of Node.js and JavaScript (Functions, Objects, Promises, EventEmitters).
-Although you should still be able to follow along event with no / little understanding, you might get confused
+Although you should still be able to follow along event with no / little understanding, you might get confused throughout.

 ## Part 1: Preparing repl.it